mjpolifka/satisfactory-tools/readme.md

         - ~~after that, be able to limit the output needed and recalculate all the ingredients~~
             - ~~a slider would be sick~~
             - ~~eh, this number box is fine, I usually want to type it anyway~~
+- ~~need to start calculating items per minute, I'm guessing it's a function shared by everything~~
+    - ~~qpm; did it mostly in my template (in fact, I should move the last remnant - oh, it's needed)~~
 - ~~could use some styling, probably bootstrap~~